30 Tools Every Apprentice Electrician Should Own

-After every use, inspect your tools for any damage received during the job.
-Make sure to be safe and careful when doing this since inspecting a tool up close can potentially harm you.
-After you inspect your tools, either store them or fix them if you saw a problem.
+After every use, inspect your tools for any damage from the job.
+Be safe and careful when doing this since inspecting a tool up close can potentially harm you.
+After you inspect your tools, store them or fix them if you see a problem.

-With power tools, follow the first three steps, but you will need to go a step further.
-Lubricate any moving parts on a regular basis to keep everything functioning properly.
-Also, check up on the batteries to make sure they are constantly working.
+With power tools, you’ll need to lubricate any moving parts regularly to keep everything functioning properly.
+Also, check the batteries to ensure they are charged for your next job.
 You don’t want your battery to die on the job.

 Featured Image Credit: Pixabay